Garoppolo throws 12-yard TD as 49ers beat Bengals in OT

+”They made some amazing plays, George Kittle with some big catches,” Bengals defensive end Sam Hubbard said. ”We felt like we were going to win that game.”

-On the final play, Aiyuk dove to the pylon and was initially ruled short, but a replay gave him the touchdown and San Francisco (7-6) a critical win.
+On the final play, Aiyuk dived to the pylon and was initially ruled short, but a replay gave him the touchdown and San Francisco (7-6) a critical win.

+”I looked at the ref and he seemed pretty sure I was not in,” Aiyuk said. ”A lot of challenges hadn’t been going my way the last couple of weeks, so I was a little bit nervous.
+When I saw the replay, I knew I was in.”

-Evan McPherson hit a 41-yard field goal in the opening possession of overtime to give the Bengals (7-6) a brief lead, their first of the day.
+Evan McPherson hit a 41-yard field goal on the opening possession of overtime to give the Bengals (7-6) a brief lead, their first of the day.

-San Francisco’s Robbie Gould missed a 47-yard field goal with 4 seconds left in regulation that would have been a game-winner.
+San Francisco’s Robbie Gould missed a 47-yard field goal with 4 seconds left in regulation that would have won it.

-That came after Cincinnati quarterback Joe Burrow found Ja’Marr Chase for two fourth-quarter touchdowns to claw back from a 20-6 deficit and tie the game with 1:19 left.
+That came after Cincinnati quarterback Joe Burrow found Ja’Marr Chase for two fourth-quarter touchdowns -the first on fourth-and-5 from the Niners’ 17 – to claw back from a 20-6 deficit and tie the game with 1:19 left.

 Deebo Samuel rushed for another score for San Francisco.